-Outdoor patio dining at Boston's restaurants starts the moment the weather turns warm - as early as April 1 when we're lucky - and there's no better place to experience the pleasure of an al fresco meal than along Newbury Street in the city's Victorian Back Bay neighborhood.
+Outdoor patio dining at Boston's restaurants starts the moment the weather turns warm - as early as April 1 when we're lucky - and there's no better place to experience the pleasure of an al fresco meal than along Newbury Street, Boylston Street, and nearby side streets in the city's Victorian Back Bay neighborhood.

-Tucked between Newbury Street's famous designer boutiques and art galleries, outdoor dining areas in front of nearly every bistro and cafe/coffee bar give you ideal spots to people-watch, enjoy lunch or dinner, and bask in the sun at umbrella-topped tables.
+Tucked between Newbury Street's famous designer boutiques and art galleries and the larger stores near Copley Square on Boyston Street, outdoor dining areas in front of nearly every bistro and cafe/coffee bar give you ideal spots to people-watch, enjoy lunch or dinner, and bask in the sun at umbrella-topped tables.

 Although every Boston neighborhood offers patio seating, competition for the coveted outdoor spots can sometimes be fierce - which is why the sheer number of outdoor tables along Newbury Street plus more along Boylston Street make this area the perfect destination when you want to finding your place in the sun.

 Here are 13 sidewalk dining patios on Newbury Street and nearby Boylston Street ranging from casual (and inexpensive) to elegant (and pricey) where you can enjoy a relaxing meal or drink, and appreciate Boston at its best.

 Should you make reservations?
 On sunny weekends, Friday and Saturday evenings, and around holidays, definitely yes.
 Otherwise, unless you covet a table at a particular location, just stroll down Newbury Street and see what looks appealing.

 Settle into the comfy chairs under the rose-colored umbrellas at La Voile, and you can almost imagine you're in the South of France, especially when you taste the restaurant's authentic French and Mediterranean specialties prepared by the restaurant's chef, who in fact hails from southern France.